BlockScope/blockscope/www-hakyll/posts/2020-07-07-splitting-packages.rst

 slug: Splitting packages with package imports.
 tags: haskell, build
 ---

-It takes about 360 seconds to build flare-timing_ from clean.
-Could I do better?
+There's this one large haskell project, flare-timing_, that I regularly wait around 360 seconds to build from scratch.
+What am I doing with my time?
+Could splitting the large ``gap``[#]_ package into smaller packages speed up the compile?

-The code in package ``gap``[#]_ implements the simpler logic and formulae of the GAP_ rules.
+This package, with many reverse dependencies, implements the simpler parts of GAP_, setting down the rules for scoring free flight competitions.
 Flights are scored for distance, effort, leading, speed and arrival at goal.
 Depending on key factors like how many pilots made goal, the weight and allocation of points varies as does the validity of each task in a competition.
 Penalties and stopped tasks are also dealt with here.
+All these aspects of scoring are mostly independant of each other so we have an opportunity to break up this package.

-This is a package with many reverse dependencies.
 Smaller modules compile faster[#]_.
 If I broke up this big package would compile times improve?
-I hoped so because not every dependant depends on the same set of imports.
+I hoped so because not every one of its dependants depends on the same set of imports.
+For instance one exe only deals with effort and another one only deals with leading.

-The package exposes but one mega-module, ``Flight.Score``[#]_.
+The package exposes one mega-module, ``Flight.Score``[#]_.
 For the breakup, I created new packages but kept ``gap`` around so I could defer updating dependant's dependencies.
 For the moment they could stay the same with their imports.
 Here is how those imports would have looked before the breakup if I had been using the PackageImports_ extension.

 .. code-block:: haskell